Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 Threads interact with memory in two fundamentally different ways.

-- Thread Stack: Private memory area for each thread.
+- **Thread Stack**: Private memory area for each thread.
 It stores method call frames, local variables, and execution state.
 Each thread has exactly one stack.
-- Heap: Shared memory area used for objects and class instances.
+- **Heap**: Shared memory area used for objects and class instances.
 All threads within the same process can access the heap.

 Because stacks are isolated and the heap is shared, concurrency problems arise when multiple threads access the same heap objects without proper coordination.